yavorgeorgiev2004/autobiography/README.md

 - Hero section with immediate introduction.
 - Fully responsive navigation and content.
 - Professional modern color scheme and typography which are cohesive throughout the website .
-- Dropdwon carousel component for multiple videos showcasing advanced css skills.
+- Dropdown carousel component for multiple videos showcasing advanced css skills.
 - Card-based layout with CSS Grid.
 - Clear headings and descriptions.
 ---